-Solve for the Payment and Interest of a Loan with Regular Payments b) What is the amount John needs for his mortgage?
+Solve for the Payment and Interest of a Loan with Regular Payments a) What is the amount of the down payment?

 Example 1: John is negotiating with his bank for a mortgage on a house.
 He needs to make a 10% down payment on the purchase price of \$225,000.
 Then the bank will offer a mortgage of the remaining, at 3.75%, compounded semi- annually, with a term of 20 years and with monthly mortgage payments.